jacksonbauer2024S/CS4824Capstone/README.md

 - **Evaluation Metrics:** AUC, Precision, Recall, and F1-score

+## Instructions

+Jupyter Notebooks can be found in the Notebooks directory.
+Notebooks should be ran in this order:
+1. data_cleaning.ipynb
+2. feature_engineering.ipynb
+3. ml_model.ipynb

 ## Data Access

 The datasets used in this project are too large to store directly in this repository.